freddea/YaHT-TurtleWoW/README.md

 ## YaHT-TurtleWoWSteady

-This is a forked Version of https://github.com/FeanoroWoW/YaHT-TurtleWoW
+This is a forked Version of https://github.com/FeanoroWoW/YaHT-TurtleWoW.
+I take no credit for the original addon.

-Trueshot was named to Steady Shot!
+- Trueshot was renamed to Steady Shot!

+By defaults set in YaHT.lua, all of these features are turned on.

+### Installation
+Installation via Turtle WoW Launcher should work by copying the GitHub URL or follow the instructions bellow.

 ### Notes
 This addon is provided "as is" and doesn't entitle you to any support.

 ## YaHT-TurtleWoW